DataJuggler/DataTier.Net/DataTier.Net/DataTier.Net.DataLibrary/ObjectLibrary/lib/ReadMe.txt

-Update Version 6.0.0: This project has been updated to version 6.0.0, howerver it is still for .NET Framework 4.8.
-Use DataJuggler.Net5 or DataJuggler.Net6 for newer projects.
+Update Version 6.0.0: This project has been updated to version 6.0.0, howerver it still has to Target .NET Framework 4.8 because of the reference to VisualStudio's DTE (Design Time Enviroment).
+You can however create a project for .NET5 or .NET6

 Note to self: Output of this folder needs to be copied to the lib folder.
 I am just doing it manually since I do not update this project often.